<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 1. Rents climbing slowly year-on-year

-This means that the level of annual rental inflation recorded in March 2026 is significantly lower than that seen at the same time last year.
-In March 2025, rents were up 4.6% year-on-year.
+This means that the level of annual rental inflation in April 2026 is less than half that recorded during the same month last year.
+In April 2025, rents were up 4.5% compared to April 2024.

-The data sees rental inflation continue to sit below the latest Consumer Price Inflation figures, which remained at 3.2% in February, as well as wage growth, which stands at 3.9% according to figures for March
+The data sees rental inflation continue to sit below the latest Consumer Price Inflation figures, which rose to 3.4% in March, as well as wage growth, which stood at 3.8% in April.

 Click on region names to toggle them on and off